valhuber/security-poc/readme.md

 2. Start the server, using the provided Launch Configuration

-3. Issue this in the codespaces (_not_ your local machine) terminal window:
+3. Issue this in the codespaces (_not_ your local machine) terminal window, and verify it returns 1 row:

 ```
 curl -X 'GET' \